ozokur/test01/README.md

 - (Optional) [PyTorch](https://pytorch.org/get-started/locally/) with CUDA
   support if you plan to leverage GPU acceleration
 - (Optional) [`Pillow`](https://pypi.org/project/Pillow/) for high-quality
-  previews of test images inside the GUI
+  previews of test images and on-screen detection overlays inside the GUI

 ## Quick command checklist